 This bill would require the governing board of each community college district to implement a process by which students, staff, and faculty can declare an affirmed name, gender, or both name and gender identification to be used in records where legal names are not required by law.
 This bill would, commencing with the 2023-24 academic year, require each community college campus to be capable of allowing students, staff, or faculty to declare an affirmed name, gender, or both name and gender identification.
 By imposing new duties on community college districts, the bill would constitute a state-mandated local program.

 Status: In Senate.
-Referred to Committees on Education and Judiciary 5/25/22
+Committees on Education and Judiciary re-referred to Appropriations 6/22/22; Read 2nd time & ordered to 3rd reading 8/2/22